-Fast forward to 2021 , and a great deal of music is entirely made in home or small project studios under less than ideal acoustic conditions, and mastering plays an essential creative role in a production that wants to stand out sonically.
+Fast forward to 2021 , and a great deal of music is entirely made in home or small-project studios under less than ideal acoustic conditions, and mastering plays an essential role in creating a production intended to stand out sonically.
 Depending on the quality of the delivered mix, interventions necessary to achieve this goal can be either subtle or dramatic.
 Most professional or semi-professional productions made today will benefit greatly from effective mastering.

-my objective is to make your mix sound detailed, deep, and transparent, while contemplating the dynamics and character that your music demands.
-Your production can be harmonically enriched to give it more life, contour and that special radiance.
-In a professional mastering environment the strengths and possible weaknesses of your mix become evident and can be adjusted or enhanced appropriately so your sound will unlock it’s full potential.
+At Schwebung Mastering my objective is to make your mix sound detailed, deep, and transparent, while contemplating the dynamics and character that your music demands.
+In my mastering environment the strengths and possible weaknesses of your mix become evident immediately, and can be adjusted appropriately, allowing your sound to unlock its full potential.

-I’m working with a selection of state of the art analog and digital tools made with a background of working in outstanding studios around the world for over 25 years.
+I work with a brief range of state-of-the-art analog and digital tools, selected based on my experience working in outstanding studios around the world for over 25 years.
 My mastering rig is my instrument.
-While equipment is certainly a fascinating subject, what really matters is the choice of the right tools for a specific task and the skills to apply them effectively.
+While equipment is certainly a fascinating subject, what matters more is choosing the right tools for a specific task and possessing the skills to apply them effectively.

-In the end, mastering has to be all about the finished product, not the way it got there.
+In the end, mastering is all about the finished product, rather than the way it got there.